 Think about how you want your Christmas dinner table to look.
 Take into consideration a table runner or cloth, candles, and crackers – and make sure they match!
 Adding some plants or cuttings from the tree adds a fresh touch.
 You can even lay the table a few days before the 25th to showcase your design skills.

 Candles are a staple of Christmas, so stock up on some on fun scents from gingerbread to spiced orange.
 If you tire of burning candles, you could invest in cinnamon sticks to place around the home.
 They are more subtle in scent and make for lovely decorations if you’re feeling crafty.

-If your home has multiple storeys, decorating the bannister is a great way to invite guests onto the second floor, which is great for parties.
-You could twist foliage or tinsel around the bannister, or twirl different ribbons around it and finish with those trusty fairy lights.
+If your home has multiple storeys, decorating the banister is a great way to invite guests onto the second floor, which is great for parties.
+You could twist foliage or tinsel around the banister, or twirl different ribbons around it and finish with those trusty fairy lights.